 Yes.
 You should still self-quarantine for 14 days since your last exposure.
 It can take up to 14 days after exposure to the virus for a person to develop COVID-19 symptoms.
 A negative result before end of the 14-day quarantine period does not rule out possible infection.
 By self-quarantining for 14 days, you lower the chance of possibly exposing others to COVID-19.

 People with COVID-19 can still spread the virus even if they don’t have any symptoms.
 If you were around someone who had COVID-19, it is critical that you stay home and away from others for 14 days from the last day that you were around that person.
 Staying home and away from others at all times helps your health department in the fight against COVID-19 and helps protect you, your family, and your community.

-If you have been around someone who is sick with COVID-19, local authorities, the health department, or your doctor may recommend that you get tested for COVID-19.
-The health department may be able to provide resources for testing in your area.
+If you have been in close contact with someone who has COVID-19, you should be tested, even if you do not have symptoms of COVID-19.
+Your state or local health department may be able to provide resources for testing in your area.

 You can be around others after:

 - 10 days since symptoms first appeared; and

 - 24 hours with no fever without the use of fever-reducing medications; and